 Saturday, May 10 – The 2014 Giro d'Italia remains centered around Belfast.
 Just like yesterday’s team time trial, stage 2 starts and ends in the Northern Ireland capital.
-A longer day in the saddle in store however with 218 kilometres to cover.
+A longer day in the saddle in store however with 219 kilometres to cover.
 (Click here to open slideshow with maps and more)

 Giro 2014: Route stage 2: Belfast – Belfast

 Stage 2 starts and ends at the same spots as the previous one.
 The bunch leaves from the Titanic Quarter and finishes on Donegal Square, most likely with a bunch sprint.
 The stage is a loop around the north of County Antrim with riders beginning inland and returning along the coast.